TwiN/go-away/README.md

 The upside of this method is that we only need to add base bad words, and not all tenses of said bad word.

 e.g. the `fuck` entry would support `fucker`, `fucking`, etc)

-The downside is that words like `assassin`, which contain `ass`, would also be filtered as profane.
-So in the future, a list of false positives would have to be added.